WidgetsBurritos/d8-studyguide/README.md

 Notes based on the [Acquia Certified Drupal 8 Developer Study Guide](https://acquia-academy.gitbooks.io/study-guide-acquia-certified-drupal-8-developer/content/study-guide.html) and other resources.

-Disclaimer: This is not officially related to the Acquia certification process.
-These notes are just based on what I thought was important when reviewing the study guide.
+*Disclaimer: This is not officially related to the Acquia certification process.
+These notes are just based on what I thought was important while I studied.
+Your results may vary.*

 [1.
 Fundamental Web Development Concepts](1-fundamentals)
   - 1.1 - HTML/CSS